A Modified Orthogonal Matching Pursuit for Construction of Sparse Probabilistic Boolean Networks: Convergence analysis

 and

 for all $\bx\in\cm_\cs$, where $\cm_\cs$ and $\cz_\cs$ are defined as in Theorem {\rm \ref{thm:sc}}. \end{theorem}

 \begin{remark} In Theorems {\rm \ref{thm:nec}}--{\rm \ref{thm:sc-ls}}, we require that the injectivity of the linear operator $A_\cs:\cz_\cs\to\Rm$, which is guaranteed if $A_\cs:\R^{|\cs|}\to\Rm$ is injective i.e., $A_\cs$ is full column rank.
 We note that $\cz_\cs$ is a closed convex subset of $\R^{|\cs|}$.
 It is easy to see that if $|\cs|>m$, then the linear operator $A_\cs:\R^{|\cs|}\to\Rm$ cannot be injective.
-This shows that, if Algorithm {\rm \ref{ap}} generates a sparse solution to problem \eqref{pbn:ls-s}, then the sparsity is no more than $m$.
-In addition, it is better to choose a sparse starting point $\bx^0\in\cm$ since a sparse recovery for problem \eqref{pbn:ls-s} is expected. \end{remark}
+This shows that, if Algorithm {\rm \ref{ap}} generates a sparse solution to problem \eqref{pbn:ls-s}, then the sparsity is no more than $m$. \end{remark}

 Based on Theorems {\rm \ref{thm:sc}}--{\rm \ref{thm:sc-ls}} and Remark \ref{rem:2}, for Algorithm {\rm \ref{ap}}, we have the following results on the recovery with a given support for problem \eqref{pbn:ls-s} exactly or in the least square sense. \begin{corollary} Let $A\in \RmN$ and $\bb\in\Rm$ be defined by \eqref{def:wu}.
 Let $\cs\subset [N]$ with $d=|\cs|$.
 Then every nonzero vector $\bx^*\in\cm$ with $\supp(\bx^*)\subset\cs$ is recovered from $\bb=A\bx^*$ via Algorithm {\rm \ref{ap}} after at most $d$ iterations if $A_\cs$ has full column rank and